swup/a11y-plugin/README.md

 ### contentSelector

-The selector for matching the main content area of the page.

-This area will receive focus after a new page was loaded.
+The root element that will receive focus after a new page was loaded.
+Most users expect the focus to be reset to the body.

 ### headingSelector

-The selector for finding headings **inside the main content area**.

-The content of the first found heading will be read to screen readers after a new page was loaded.
+The selector for finding page headings.
+The content of the first found heading will be read to screenreaders after a new page was loaded.

 ### respectReducedMotion